The role of procurement in third-party risk management

 • Collaborative risk management: Working closely with suppliers to manage risks can be more effective than imposing unilateral standards.
 This collaboration can include joint risk assessments, shared risk mitigation plans, and continuous dialogue on risk-related matters.

-• Incident response planning: Having a plan in place for managing incidents involving third-party vendors is crucial.
 This should include clear procedures for incident reporting, assessment, and remediation, as well as communication strategies for internal and external stakeholders.

-• Leveraging technology: Utilising an intuitive risk management tool and software can streamline the assessment, monitoring, and reporting processes, reducing time and cost.
+• Leveraging technology: Using an intuitive risk management tool and software can streamline the assessment, monitoring, and reporting processes, reducing time and cost.
 These tools can provide real-time data and analytics, enhancing the organisation's ability to respond swiftly to emerging risks.

 • Training and capability building: Ensuring that procurement staff are trained in risk management principles and practices is essential.
 Regular training sessions can keep the team updated on the latest risk management techniques and regulatory requirements.